arduina/arduina.net/_site/master/socialshaping.md

 - it is the result of way of thinking but also the very materiality of machines
 - social shaping:
 	- shaping, because things are not constructed out of nothing, but something existent is being worked on
-	- it's not a reference to wider "external" societal relations like classe or gender, but more immediately relevant are local considerations, such as engineers memberships or reward structures in communities
+	- it's not a reference to wider "external" societal relations like class or gender, but more immediately relevant are local considerations, such as engineers memberships or reward structures in communities

 The Path-Dependence of Technical Change